The Smyrna Catastrophe in September of 1922 was a defining period for the development of modern Greece.

-Tens of thousands of Greeks lost their lives and millions fled to mainland Greece, a place and country of which they knew nothing.
+Tens of thousands of Greeks lost their lives and hundreds of thousands fled to mainland Greece, a place and country of which they knew nothing.

 We’ve selected a list of books that share these tragic stories, each from different perspectives, but all from academic and factual backgrounds.

 There are numerous books available, including harrowing and emotional survivor testimonies.

 1. Smyrna 1922: The Destruction of a City

 In September, 1922, Mustapha Kemal (Ataturk), the victorious revolutionary ruler of Turkey, led his troops into Smyrna (now Izmir) a predominantly Christian city, as a flotilla of 27 Allied warships– including three American destroyers– looked on.
 The Turks soon proceeded to indulge in an orgy of pillage, rape and slaughter that the Western powers anxious to protect their oil and trade interests in Turkey, condoned by their silence and refusal to intervene.
 Turkish forces then set fire to the legendary city and totally destroyed it.
 There followed a massive cover-up by tacit agreement of the Western Allies who had defeated Turkey and Germany during World War I. By 1923 Smyrna’s demise was all but expunged from historical memory.

 “Smyrna 1922: The Destruction of a City” is available for purchase here.

 2. Paradise Lost: Smyrna, 1922